Interview: Dana Spiotta

 Franzen read from his work on November 1, 2012, in Cornell’s Sage Chapel.
 This interview took place earlier the same day.

-Interview: Don Share
+Episode 064: Don Share

 Don Share is Senior Editor of Poetry magazine.
 His books include Squandermania (Salt Publishing), Union (Zoo Press), Seneca in English (Penguin Classics), and most recently a new book of poems, Wishbone (Black Sparrow Books), a critical edition of Basil Bunting’s poems (Faber and Faber), and Bunting’s Persia (Flood Editions).
 His translations of Miguel Hernández, collected in I Have Lots of Heart (Bloodaxe Books) were awarded the Times Literary Supplement Translation Prize, the Premio Valle Inclán, and the PEN/New England Discovery Award; they will appear in a new edition from NYRB Classics.
 He co-hosts a monthly podcast with Poetry editor Christian Wiman, with whom he has co-edited The Open Door: 100 Poems, 100 Years of Poetry Magazine (University of Chicago Press).
 He blogs at Squandermania and Other Foibles, and can be found on twitter here.